|

 Costs.
 The basic registration fee payable to

-the Copyright Office for a copyright is $45 ($35 if electronically filed)
+the Copyright Office for a copyright varies as follows:

-your own application, the Law Firm of Louis Ventre, Jr. will review your
+prefer to prepare your own application, the Law Firm of Louis Ventre, Jr.

-application prior to submission for $50.
-For other copyright
+will review your application prior to submission for $250.
+For other

-services, charges are by the hour at a rate of $250 per hour, plus costs,
+copyright services, charges are by the hour at a rate of $250 per hour,

 Other Government Costs.
 The Copyright Office of